-Military members and their families stationed overseas find themselves learning new Easter customs; in Germany, eggs are hung from trees to symbolize Spring, emerging new life, and fertility.
+Military members and their families stationed overseas find themselves learning new Easter customs.
+In Germany, eggs are hung from trees to symbolize Spring, emerging new life, and fertility.
 Another German Easter custom is “Green Thursday”, remembering the Christian story of The Last Supper.

-Some Italian customs include lighting fireworks and at least one Italian town has a “day-after” celebration called Pasquetta that includes a competition requiring competitors to roll large wheels of cheese called Ruzzolone through the village.
+Some Italian customs include lighting fireworks, and at least one Italian town has a “day-after” celebration called Pasquetta that includes a competition requiring competitors to roll large wheels of cheese called Ruzzolone through the village.

-These are traditions that military members can experience while taking part in local culture, the same way that those in uniform can experience Christmas villages and gift exchanges with citizens of their host countries in December.
+These are traditions that military members can experience while taking part in local culture, the same way those in uniform can experience Christmas villages and gift exchanges with citizens of their host countries in December.

 It’s estimated that more than one million Americans are deployed overseas, and most of them will not be home for Easter during that deployment (depending on circumstances, of course).
 That’s one reason why many take the time to learn local customs for celebrating this holiday and take part where they are stationed; it’s a connection to home in a sense, but also a way to further understand a host country.